Ayodeji90/CODSOFT/README.md

 Two Machine Learning models are implemented and evaluated, which include:   Logistic Regression and Random Forest Classifier

-This project include the following file in the repository titanic_susrvival_prediction.ipynb (This contain the code of the project) predictions.csv (This store the prediction of the trained model) random_forest_model.pkl (This store the trained random forest model as it is prefered beacuse it gives high accuracy compared to Logistic regression)
+This project include the following file in the repository [titanic_susrvival_prediction.ipynb](https://github.com/Ayodeji90/CODSOFT/blob/main/titanic_survival_prediction.ipynb) (This contain the code of the project) , [predictions.csv](https://github.com/Ayodeji90/CODSOFT/blob/main/predictions.csv) (This store the prediction of the trained model)
+[random_forest_model.pkl](https://github.com/Ayodeji90/CODSOFT/blob/main/random_forest_model.pkl) (This store the trained random forest model as it is prefered beacuse it gives high accuracy compared to Logistic regression)

 ### 2. Credit Card Fraud Detection